32 Weeks Pregnant

 - Audio: The Internal Work Mp3 – 80 min

 On the Baby Center 32 weeks pregnant post there’s a very neat video of ‘labor’.
 The post goes on to talk about the delivery room.
 The only mention of skills is to get someone else to help you.
 Why?
 You are an adult and so is your partner.
-You are already skilled people in your Life.
+You are already skilled people in your life.
 You have all the capabilities to learn the simple, fun, easy and comprehensive skills in Birthing Better.
 If you want a doula, go for it.

 Notice that 44% of women only want their partner with them yet will hire a total stranger (doula).
 Doulas are great, don’t get us wrong.
-At the same time, the growth of that industry comes directly from a simultaneous decrease families being skilled!
+At the same time, the growth of that industry comes directly from a simultaneous decrease in families being skilled!

 We keep looking outside for that positive birth rather than inside our own capabilities.